GooTechnologies/learn/courses/beginner/1/index.md

 First of all, the canvas.
 Here you can navigate, inspect and preview the contents of your scene.
 You can change the point of view of the camera by pressing your right mouse button on the canvas and drag the mouse, like this:
 ![](changecamerapov.gif)
-You can zoom in and out by using the scroll on your mouse.
+You can zoom in and out by using the scroll wheel on your mouse.

 ### Topbar